ekinoguz/ProcessSchedulers/README.md

 A single whitespace character separates items in each line.

 ## Output File Format
 Output file will record the results of your simulation.
-Each line will representall necessary scheduler information for a unique process in the following format:
+Each line will represent all necessary scheduler information for a unique process in the following format:

 ```
 <process-id> <finish-time> <wait-time> <turnaround-time>